-- "Vendor on-line system" means a state computer system that enables vendors to conduct business electronically with the state through an Internet location on the World Wide Web. - "Web" or "Web site" refers to an Internet location on the World Wide Web that provides information, communications, and the means to conduct business electronically.
+"Vendor on-line system" means a state computer system that enables vendors to conduct business electronically with the state through an Internet location on the World Wide Web.

+"Web" or "Web site" refers to an Internet location on the World Wide Web that provides information, communications, and the means to conduct business electronically.

-[ARC 0952C, IAB 8/21/13, effective 9/25/13] - 11-117.3(8A) Competitive procurement.
+[ARC 0952C, IAB 8/21/13, effective 9/25/13; ARC 2036C, IAB 6/10/15, effective 7/15/15]

+- 11-117.3(8A) Competitive procurement.
 It is the policy of the state to obtain goods and services from the private sector for public purposes to achieve value for the taxpayer through a competitive selection process that is fair, open, and objective.
 Where feasible, common use items will be purchased cooperatively with state agencies having independent procurement authority to leverage economies of scale, add convenience, standardize common items, and increase efficiencies. - 117.3(1) Informal competition.
 The department may use informal competition or formal competition for the purchase of any good or service or group of goods or services of general use costing less than \$50,000. - 117.3(2) Formal competition.
 The department shall use formal competition for the procurement of any good or service or group of goods or services of general use costing \$50,000 or more. - 117.3(3) Construction procurement.
 Formal competition shall be used for selection of a vendor for construction, erection, demolition, alteration, or repair of a public improvement when the cost of the work exceeds \$100,000 or the adjusted competitive threshold established in Iowa Code section 314.1B. - 117.3(4) Purchasing services.
 Thresholds for the use of formal or informal competition for the procurement of services are governed by rule 11-118.5(8A).
-[ARC 0952C, IAB 8/21/13, effective 9/25/13; ARC 1485C, IAB 6/11/14, effective 7/16/14] - 11-117.4(8A) Exemptions from competitive procurement.
-The director or designee may exempt goods and services of general use from competitive procurement processes when the procurement meets one of the following conditions.
-All procurements that are exempt from competitive processes shall be recorded as such, and appropriate justification shall be maintained by the agency initiating the action.
-Each of the following exemptions from competitive procurement procedures require additional review and approvals. - 117.4(1) Emergency procurement. - a.
-Justification for emergency procurement.
-An emergency procurement shall be limited in scope and duration to meet the emergency.
-When considering the scope and duration of an emergency procurement, the department or agency should consider price and availability of the good or service procured so that the department or agency obtains the best value for the funds spent under the circumstances.
-The department and agencies shall attempt to acquire goods and services of general use with as much competition as practicable under the circumstances. - b.
-Special procedures required for emergency procurements.
-Justification for the emergency purchase shall be documented and submitted to the director or designee for approval.
-The justification shall include the good or service that is to be or was purchased, the cost, and the reasons the purchase should be or was considered an emergency. - 117.4(2) Targeted small business (TSB) procurement. - a.
-Justification for TSB procurement.
-Agencies may purchase from a TSB without competition for a purchase up to \$10,000. - b.
-Special procedures for TSB procurements.
-Agencies must confirm that the vendor is certified as a TSB by the department of inspections and appeals.
-An agency may contact the TSB directly. - 117.4(3) Iowa Prison Industries (IPI) procurement. - a.
-Justification for IPI procurement.
-Agencies shall purchase products from IPI or obtain a written waiver in accordance with Iowa Code section 904.808.
-See http://www.iaprisonind.com for IPI catalog.
-Purchase of standard office modular components and other furniture items shall be in accordance with 11-subrule 100.6(6). - b.
-Special procedures for IPI purchases.
-An agency may contact IPI directly.
+[ARC 0952C, IAB 8/21/13, effective 9/25/13; ARC 1485C, IAB 6/11/14, effective 7/16/14]

+11-117.4(8A) Master agreements.